-We are required to comply with export controls and economic sanctions laws and regulations that restrict selling, shipping or transmitting our products and services and transferring our technology outside the United States.
+We are required to comply with export controls and economic sanctions laws and regulations that restrict selling, shipping, or transmitting our products and services and transferring our technology outside the United States.
 These requirements also restrict domestic release of software and technology to foreign nationals.
 In addition, we are subject to customs and other import requirements that regulate imports that are important for our business.
-If we fail to comply with the U.S. Export Administration Regulations or other U.S. or non-U.S. export or economic sanctions laws and regulations (collectively, "Export Regulations"), we could be subject to substantial civil and criminal penalties, including fines for the Company and the possible loss of the ability to engage in exporting and other international transactions.
+If we fail to comply with the U.S. Export Administration Regulations ("EAR") or other U.S. or non-U.S. export or economic sanctions laws and regulations (collectively, "Export Regulations"), we could be subject to substantial civil and criminal penalties, including fines for the Company and the possible loss of the ability to engage in exporting and other international transactions.
 Due to the nature of our business and technology, Export Regulations may also subject us to governmental inquiries regarding transactions between us and certain foreign entities.

 Export Regulations are fluid, complex, and uncertain, and there are ongoing efforts throughout the industry in coordination with regulators to revise, clarify, and interpret Export Regulations.
 The U.S. Congress and regulators continue to consider significant changes in laws and regulations.
+For example, the U.S. government is reportedly considering whether and/or how to impose restrictions directly on cloud-hosted services and further restrictions directly on U.S. person activity.
 We cannot predict the impact that additional legal changes may have on our business in the future.
 For example, in October 2022 the U.S. Bureau of Industry and Security ("BIS") promulgated broad, novel Export Regulations relating to China that temporarily caused us to pause some deliveries while we interpreted the application of the new regulations on our business, given current and evolving operations.
 Also, BIS has placed certain entities on its entity list (the "Entity List"), which restricts supply of items to or in connection with the named entities.
 Further, in some circumstances Export Regulations require a license to export an item if the recipient will use the item to design or produce an item for a Huawei-affiliated company or certain other organizations on the Entity List.
 These regulations can also require licenses for exports that involve Chinese military or intelligence-related end users or end uses.